openvinotoolkit/openvino/docs/get_started/get_started_demos.md

 ### Install OpenVINO Development Tools

-To install OpenVINO Development Tools, visit the <a href="openvino_docs_install_guides_install_dev_tools.html">installation guide</a> and follow the instructions for C++ developers.
+To install OpenVINO Development Tools, follow the <a href="openvino_docs_install_guides_install_dev_tools.html#cpp-developers">instructions for C++ developers on the Install OpenVINO Development Tools page</a>.
 The code for the example on this page uses the `googlenet-v1` model from the Caffe framework.
-When you get to Step 4 of the installation guide, issue the following command to install OpenVINO with the Caffe requirements:
+When you get to Step 4 of the installation, run the following command to install OpenVINO with the Caffe requirements:

 ``` sh
    pip install openvino-dev[caffe]